 However, James P. Carse's notion of finite and infinite games runs throughout this guild, and these are not really 'opposites' in the sense spoken of above.
 They do differ in very important respects, but any kind of opposition, complemetary or otherwise, remains firmly in the realm of finite games.
 It is in the finite game where you have winners and losers, beginnings and ends, red and blue teams, white and black hats, rugs and riches.

 Infinite games are to finite games as a container to the contained, or a background to the stage, or a field to the players moving on it.
 They are played for the sheer pleasure of acting.
-Being able to express life's joy and have it be heard as such, without also requiring economic or other justification, is the deep intention behind what we will explore in the course of our time together.
+Being able to express life's joy, and have it be heard as such, is the deep why we will explore in the course of our time together.

 To exercise one’s capacities to their fullest extent is to take pleasure in one’s own existence, and with sociable creatures, such pleasures are proportionally magnified when performed in company.
 From the Russian perspective, this does not need to be explained.
 It is simply what life is.
 We don’t have to explain why creatures desire to be alive.
 Life is an end in itself.
 And if what being alive actually consists of is having powers — to run, jump, fight, fly through the air — then surely the exercise of such powers as an end in itself does not have to be explained either.
 It’s just an extension of the same principle.